 One of our members recently summed it up nicely as he explained the importance of membership: “(The Association) has people in Tallahassee watching out for rules and regulations that may negatively impact our ability to work ….
 I don’t have time to do that, but it’s our membership dues, quality staff, and volunteer leaders that keep (the Association) there for us.”

-On the local level, the Association has recently had success stopping negative regulations in their tracks in multiple areas.
+On the local level, in this past year the Association successfully stopped negative regulations in their tracks in multiple areas.
 Surprisingly, even counties that depend heavily on forestry as an economic driver have proposed anti-forestry regulations.
 There is still more work to be done as proposals that would increase costs or limit markets continue to be brought forward.

-On a state level, we effectively worked with legislators and other ag groups to obtain funding for the Rural and Family Lands Program.
-We also defended the Florida Forest Service and IFAS budgets from severe cuts threatened throughout the legislative Session.
+On a state level, we effectively worked with legislators and other ag groups to obtain funding for the Rural and Family Lands Program, springs protection and Florida Forever.
+Other positive legislative achievements were made in the areas of hurricane recovery, tax relief and regulatory permits.
 In the policy arena, the bills we were able to fend off are as noteworthy as the bills we were able to pass.
 Never a fan of the status quo, the Association has formed political action groups across the forested areas of the state to make us more relevant by elevating our political involvement and profile.

-In fact, we have recently returned from Washington D.C., conducting meetings with nearly all Florida’s congressmen and senators from the timber growing region of the state and with those who hold influential positions on the House Ways and Means Committee and the Senate Finance Committee.
+In fact, we traveled to Washington D.C., personally conducting meetings with nearly all Florida’s congressmen and senators from the timber growing region of the state and with those who hold influential positions on the House Ways and Means Committee and the Senate Finance Committee.
 Our presence was felt on Capitol Hill and our relationships with our elected officials and their staffs were solidified.
 (See photos here.)